-You may enroll in courses in one Language School only, and typically only at one level of study.
-You are, however, welcome to apply to more than one School: in order to do so, you must submit a complete application packet for each School to which you are applying (including a separate application fee).
+You may enroll in courses at one Language School only, and typically only at one level of study.
+You are, however, welcome to apply to more than one School: to do so, you must submit a complete application to each School (including a separate application fee).

 Admission is for one summer only and cannot be deferred to a future year.

 Is the 6-Week Graduate Program For Me? >>

 The 6-week session of the Language Schools is for students who have already acquired graduate-level proficiency in their language of study.
 Graduate applicants have generally studied their language for four years or longer, unless they are native speakers.

 Applicants planning to pursue an MA degree must hold a BA or its equivalent prior to the start of the summer session.
 These applicants should select the 6-week MA program in the program selection of the online application.